 waterfall_height = hypotenuse * sin(angle) + eye_level

-Again, you can still use rangefinder to get the hypotenuse of the right triangle and the clinometer to get the adjacent angle of that triangle.
+Again, you can still use the rangefinder to get the length of the hypotenuse of the right triangle and the clinometer to get the adjacent angle of that triangle.

 height = hypotenuse * cos(angle)

 Now, you have to subtract from the height how high your eyes are off the ground because eye level is higher than the top of the waterfall.
 Thus, you end up with the final formula:

 Now, what happens if you’re neither at the bottom nor at the top of the waterfall, but somewhere in between (Figure 3)?

 Well, this scenario can be solved by dividing up the waterfall in two where you’re eye level is the dividing line.